hasura/ndc-bigquery/readme.md

 start them, you can then navigation to `localhost:3001` for Grafana, or `localhost:9090` for Prometheus.

+### Editing Grafana dashboard

+The Grafana dashboard is exported and saved in `metrics/grafana/dashboards/*.json`.
+To make changes, update the graphs in the UI, export the JSON file and save it in this folder.

 ## Linting

 Run `just lint` to run clippy linter